visit-dav/visit/docs/SphynxDocs/Intro/Installing_VisIt.rst

 Installing on Windows
 ~~~~~~~~~~~~~~~~~~~~~

-VisIt release binaries for Windows are packaged in an executable installer.
+VisIt_ release binaries for Windows are packaged in an executable installer.
 To install on Windows run the installer and follow its prompts.

-The VisIt installation program adds a VisIt program group to the Windows
+The VisIt_ installation program adds a VisIt_ program group to the Windows
-Start menu and it adds a VisIt shortcut to the desktop.
-You can double-click
+Start menu and it adds a VisIt_ shortcut to the desktop.
-on the desktop shortcut or use the Start menu's VisIt program group to
+You can double-click on the desktop shortcut or use the Start menu's VisIt_
-launch VisIt.
-In addition to creating shortcuts, the VisIt installation
+program group to launch VisIt_.
+In addition to creating shortcuts, the VisIt_
-program creates file associations for ``.silo``, ``.visit``, and
+installation program creates file associations for ``.silo``, ``.visit``, and
 ``.session/.vses`` files so double-clicking on files with those extensions
-opens them with VisIt.
+opens them with VisIt_.

 Startup Options
 ~~~~~~~~~~~~~~~